maxhbr/LDBcollector/README.md

 To create a merge request to this project you must log in using Fedora OpenID.
 You can do that on [SSO page](https://gitlab.com/groups/fedora/-/saml/sso).

+## Releases

+Since the project is new and has many changes, we do releases very often.
+Currently it is every two weeks.

+Releases are made directly from this repository according to the `how-to-release.md` document.
+Any downstream change in dist-git will be lost or cause us complications when making a release.
+Please send all contribs directly to the upstream repository.

+Changes from this repository are propagated to [fedora-legal-docs](https://gitlab.com/fedora/legal/fedora-legal-docs) after a release.

 ## Source and Output Formats

 The source data are stored in [TOML](https://toml.io/en/) format.
 This was agreed as a simplest format for even non-technical contributors.